pivotal-cf/pivotal-ui/README.md

    npm install --save pui-react-buttons
    ```

-1. Run Dr. Frankenstyle to compile your CSS
+1. Run Dr. Frankenstyle to compile your CSS to a folder (we use `./build/` but you can choose whatever makes sense for your project)

    ```
    dr-frankenstyle <path-to-your-asset-build-folder>
-   # writes to <path-to-your-asset-build-folder>/components.css
+   # writes the compiled css to <path-to-your-asset-build-folder>/components.css
    ```

 1. Add the compiled css to your html template